Amortizing Perpetual Options: Risk-Neutral Valuation

-In the prior Examples~\ref{ex:maturity} and~\ref{ex:greeks}, we have analyzed how AmPOs compare with dated options.
+\begin{remark} Though we have provided Corollaries~\ref{cor:q-premium} and~\ref{cor:q-exercise} for the Black-Scholes setting only, an application of~\cite[Proposition 5]{quah2009comparative} indicates that the monotonicity of the dependence on the amortization rate $q$ found in those results holds also for general price processes. \end{remark}

+Finally, we highlight that the dependence of Vega on the amortization rate is more subtle.
+As $q$ increases, the AmPO becomes closer to intrinsic value, which reduces volatility sensitivity; however, when $q$ is small, increasing amortization can also move the contract away from the degenerate (non-amortizing) perpetual option limit, thereby increasing volatility sensitivity.
+Therefore, unlike the premium and exercise boundary, Vega need not be monotone in $q$.
+In Example~\ref{ex:maturity}, we analyzed how AmPOs compare with dated options.
 In the following example, we wish to consider how selecting the amortization rate can be used to optimize a volatility-based strategy. \begin{example} Consider the setting of Example~\ref{ex:maturity}.
-Recall from Corollary~\ref{cor:q-premium} and Corollary~\ref{cor:q-vega} that both the premium and Vega of an AmPO are decreasing in the amortization rate $q$.
-As the realized Vega of a position depends on the budget actually invested, we now want to consider how the ratio of the Vega to premium behaves to consider a simplified optimization problem: consider an investor who wants to take as leveraged a volatility position as possible using AmPOs with a \$100 budget constraint.
-To do so, we consider three strategies: bullish volatility with call options (Figure~\ref{fig:amort-call}); bearish volatility with put options (Figure~\ref{fig:amort-put}); and neutral volatility with an at-the-money straddle (Figure~\ref{fig:amort-straddle}).
-Notably, though bullish and neutral strategies have increasing positional Vegas, the bearish strategy has a non-monotonic behavior coming from the simultaneous drop in both premium and Vega.
-For the current parameter setting, the optimal bearish volatility strategy (which also provides the maximum positional Vega among all 3 strategies) is with an amortization rate of $q^* \approx 14.26\%$.
+Recall from Corollary~\ref{cor:q-premium} that the premium of an AmPO is decreasing in the amortization rate $q$, while the Vega per unit of notional need not be monotone in $q$.
+As the realized Vega of a position depends on the budget actually invested, we now consider how the ratio of the Vega to premium ($\nu_0/V_0$) behaves to consider a simplified optimization problem: consider an investor who wants to take as leveraged a volatility position as possible using AmPOs with a \$100 budget constraint.
+To do so, we consider three strategies: bullish volatility with at-the-money call options (Figure~\ref{fig:amort-call}); bearish volatility with at-the-money put options (Figure~\ref{fig:amort-put}); and neutral volatility with an at-the-money straddle (Figure~\ref{fig:amort-straddle}).
+As observed in Figure~\ref{fig:amort}, the total positional Vega depends on the interaction between the Vega $\nu_0$ and the option premium $V_0$.
+Notably, though bullish and neutral strategies have increasing positional Vegas, the bearish strategy has a non-monotonic behavior coming from the non-trivial interaction of the premium and Vega.
+For the current parameter setting, the optimal bearish volatility strategy (which also provides the maximum positional Vega among all 3 strategies) is with an amortization rate of $q^* \approx 19.26\%$.

 \end{example}